Is Mystery Shopping Worth It?

 Make sure you only register with established companies and never pay to get access to these jobs.
 Never, ever pay any kind of registration fee or training fee (or any other kind of payment) to become a mystery shopper.
 Money should flow only in only one direction; from the mystery shopping company to you and not the other way around.

-This kind of work can be fun, but well-paid gigs are becoming as rare as hen’s teeth.
+This kind of work can be fun, but well-paid gigs are becoming extremely rare.